Latest China Visa Requirements for UK Travellers (2026)

 Based on 2025 guidelines.
 Always verify latest rules with official sources.

-China Visa Basic Requirements
+Basic China Visa Requirements You Need to Know

 You'll need the following to apply for a Chinese visa: